-Using context-aware data loss prevention policies, Appsian can prevent users from executing transactions that download technical data in high-risk scenarios, such as: citizenship, after business hours, from untrusted locations, networks, or devices.
+Using context-aware data loss prevention policies, Pathlock can prevent users from executing transactions that download technical data in high-risk scenarios, such as: citizenship, after business hours, from untrusted locations, networks, or devices.
 This prevents employees from downloading and accidentally sharing data they shouldn’t and prevents malicious insider threats from causing damage beyond non-compliance.

 Enhance Visibility into ERP Data Access and Usage:

 A critical component of ITAR compliance often lacking in SAP is real-time visibility into user behavior around data access and usage.
 Native SAP logging capabilities were not designed with data security in mind.
 Appsian360 allows organizations to continuously monitor data access and usage and proactively alerts security teams to anomalous activity, particularly useful for ensuring non-U.S. citizens are not accessing data they shouldn’t.

-Learn How Appsian Helps You Enforce Controls in a Single Policy for Better ITAR Compliance
+Learn How Pathlock Helps You Enforce Controls in a Single Policy for Better ITAR Compliance

 What makes ITAR unique from other data privacy regulations is the importance it places on citizenship, certifications, and network/location attributes.
-Appsian can help your organization capture these and other attributes and provide the tools for enforcing them in a single policy.
+Pathlock can help your organization capture these and other attributes and provide the tools for enforcing them in a single policy.

-Contact the SAP data security experts at Appsian Security to find out how we can help you leverage policy-based controls to eliminate the complexities required with RBAC alone and more efficiently achieve ITAR compliance.
+Contact the SAP data security experts at Pathlock Security to find out how we can help you leverage policy-based controls to eliminate the complexities required with RBAC alone and more efficiently achieve ITAR compliance.